Tenant Eviction Solicitors

 • Reviewing tenancy documentation – Identifying legal risks or compliance issues that could delay or invalidate your eviction claim.

-• Managing possession proceedings – Handling both accelerated and standard court routes.
+• Managing possession proceedings – Handling possession proceedings under the Section 8 court process.

 • Responding to tenant defences – Protecting your position if the possession claim is contested.

-• Enforcing possession orders – Applying for a warrant and liaising with bailiffs.
+• Enforcing possession orders – Applying for a warrant of possession and liaising with court bailiffs or High Court Enforcement Officers.

 Call our dispute resolution team on 0203 993 4813 or